konradobritzhauser/alibay/README.md

  `   seller:"dennis"}    `

  any information missing or empty strings from any of these properties will return an error and not add an item to the database

+ ### get Items
+ method:get
+ path:/items/getItems

+ this returns an object. the property with the results is "results" and contains all the information about the object including id

+example response:
+{
+    "results": [
+        {
+            "_id": "5c630b729b48804d3c12a7f0",
+            "title": "desc",
+            "category": "book",
+            "description": "whatever",
+            "price": 333,
+            "fd": "find out later",
+            "likes": 20,
+            "seller": "dennis"
+        }
+    ],
+    "success": true
+}